Pliosaurus-kevani/plesiosaur-reconstruction/README.md

 The folder **"phylogeny"** contains the tree files constructed using a Bayesian method (implemented in [RevBayes](https://revbayes.github.io/)), which will be described in detail in another recent publication of mine.
+It contains the maximum clade credibility tree and 100 trees randomly selected from the post burn-in Bayesian samples.

-The folder "scripts" contains the R scripts required to reproduce the analyses and figures.
+The folder **"scripts"** contains the R scripts required to reproduce the analyses and figures.
-**The script "load and save trees.R"  must be run to produce an initial "plesiosaur trees.RData" object.**

-**load and save trees.R**
->This script reads the post burn-in tree samples computed using Bayesian inference and the maximum clade credibility
->tree summarized using [RevBayes](https://revbayes.github.io/).
-It randomly selects 100 trees and save them in the
->object "plesiosaur trees.RData".

 **restoration_PGLS & OLS.R**
 >This script fits regression models using ordinary least squares (OLS), phylogenetic generalized least squares (PGLS)